Armand Barbès: Youth

 Barbès was born into a middle-class family in Pointe-à-Pitre, Guadeloupe.
 His father, an army surgeon from Carcassonne in the département of Aude, was born in Capendu, also in Aude.
 He was a veteran of Napoleon's Egyptian campaign.
 Posted to Guadeloupe in 1801, he remained there until the fall of the First Empire in 1814.

-The family returned to Carcassonne, and the eldest son of the doctor, Armand, eventually arrived in Carcassonne also, in 1830, the place of his revolutionary baptism.
-At twenty, Armand, disposed to a Republican point-of-view early in the development of his consciousness, was as physically strong as he was precocious of intellect.
-He had an imposing physique, and he was chosen to lead the local battalion of the National Guard during the 1830 revolution.
-The battalion was financed by the elder Barbès out of his own pocket.
+In 1828, he moved to Paris, joined the Republican party, and started to study Law.
+His parents died that year, leaving him a hefty inheritance.
+He was chosen to lead the local battalion of the National Guard during the 1830 revolution.
+The elder Barbès financed the battalion out of his own pocket.

-The following year, Armand went to Paris to study medicine, but he found the very sight of blood repugnant.
-So, with a passion reminiscent of the Flaubert hero, Frédéric Moreau in Sentimental Education (1869), he threw himself, body and soul, into a study of the law.
-Like Moreau, Barbès experienced his parents' deaths at an early age.
-As a consequence, he was left a large inheritance, so large, in fact, that Barbès was relieved of the need to work to earn his living, and he became free to submit to the passion of his life: conspiring to overthrow the ruling regime, in this case, the July Monarchy.

 In 1834, his membership in a Jacobin-leaning organization, the Société des Droits de l'Homme (Society for the Rights of Man), led to his first arrest.
 Released in early 1835, he served as a lawyer for 164 defendants indicted for republican insurgency during 1834, and, in July 1835, he assisted twenty-eight of them to escape from Sainte-Pelagie prison in Paris, an institution reserved for political troublemakers.

 In 1834, the Society for the Rights of Man, at about the time of Barbès's arrest, was dismantled by the police.
 He responded by founding the short-lived Society of Avengers, which was followed, the next year, by the League of Families, the organization for which Barbès composed the oath of membership, a must for all aspiring conspirators.
-This was the beginning of his long and tumultuous "collaboration" with Louis Auguste Blanqui.
+This began his long and tumultuous "collaboration" with Louis Auguste Blanqui.
 On 10 March 1836, Barbès and Blanqui were arrested by the police while loading ammunition in the apartment they shared in Paris.
-Barbès, sentenced to one year imprisonment, was pardoned in 1837, and he spent several months, after his pardon, with his family in Carcassonne.
-There, he devised plans for a new secret society, and he wrote the brochure that will remain his only contribution to revolutionary literature, "A Few Words to Those who Sympathize with Workers without Work".
+Barbès, sentenced to one-year imprisonment, was pardoned in 1837, and he spent several months, after his pardon, with his family in Carcassonne.
+There, he devised plans for a new secret society and wrote the brochure that will remain his only contribution to revolutionary literature, "A Few Words to Those who Sympathize with Workers without Work".